 Representatives of the King were satisfied by the inspections of 1683 and 1684.
 However, the canal quickly silted up and Riquet's heirs became crippled by debt because the taxes collected did not cover the maintenance costs.

 It was in 1686 that Vauban intervened on the orders of Louis XIV.
 He recommends the construction of works in order to limit the problem.
-Between 1687 and 1694 are carried out, under the direction of Antoine de Niquet, 48 aqueducts and canal-bridge, the digging of counter-ditches.
-The water supply system is reinforced and the Saint-Ferréol dyke - the Canal's main supply basin - is raised; bringing the capacity to 6.3 million m3.
+Between 1687 and 1694 are carried out, under the direction of Antoine de Niquet, 48 aqueducts and canal bridge, digging of counter-ditches.
+The water supply system is reinforced and the Saint-Ferréol dyke - the canal's main supply basin - is raised; bringing the capacity to 6.3 million m3.

 In 1694, the Royal Canal was considered finished.
-12 women and men worked on the development of this remarkable project but the total cost of 000 million pounds (Contemporary value ≈ 17 €) will lead the Riquet heirs to temporarily sell shares of the canal property, which 'they will be able to buy back in 325 and thus retain their full control of the Canal.
+12 women and men worked on the development of this remarkable project, but the total cost of 000 million pounds (contemporary value ≈ 17 €) will lead the Riquet heirs to temporarily sell shares of the canal property, which they will be able to buy it back in 325 and thus retain full control of the Canal.

 The openings of Jonction canal and Robine canal were built between 1777 and 1782 and the construction of the "deviation" of the canal in Carcassonne between 1789 and 1810.

-A program of planting trees, mainly mulberry trees, was introduced between 1725 and 1730.
-In 1765, they were replaced by poplars, a distinctive species.
+A program of tree plantations, mainly mulberry trees, was instituted between 1725 and 1730.
+In 1765, poplars, the preferred species, were the most represented.